AnnaAMonaco/mini-tutorials/scRNAseq-QC-dimRed-cluster.md

 	my.se, subset = nFeature_RNA > 500 & nFeature_RNA < 5000 & nCount_RNA > 500 & nCount_RNA < 10000 & percent.mt < 3)[[]])
 my.se[[]]$keep <- ifelse(rownames(my.se[[]]) %in% keep, "yes", "no")
 ```
-A violin plot of the three values we filtered on can give us a first idea of whether the threshold swe chose or good or could be immediately tweaked, based on the distribution across samples.
+A violin plot of the three values we filtered on can give us a first idea of whether the thresholds we chose are good or could be immediately tweaked, based on the distribution across samples.
 ```{r}
 p1 <- ggplot(my.se[[]], aes(x = orig.ident, y = nFeature_RNA)) +
   geom_jitter(data = subset(my.se[[]], keep == "no"), aes(col = as.factor(keep)), alpha=0.1) +